3mdeb/news-and-ideas/_posts/2017-12-05-ssh-reverse-tunnel-for-pxe-nfs-and-dhcp-setup-on-qubesos.md

 <h2>Summary</h2>

-I'm huge fan of QubesOS and its approach to security.
+I'm huge fan of Qubes OS and its approach to security.
 Unfortunately security typically came with less convenience, what can be problem in some situations.
-Nevertheless if you face some problems with QubesOS, you need configuration or enabling support or you are interested in freeing your hardware setup, please do not hesitate to contact us.
+Nevertheless if you face some problems with Qubes OS, you need configuration or enabling support or you are interested in freeing your hardware setup, please do not hesitate to contact us.